Yardanico/nim-mathexpr/README.md

 ```

 `eval` will return `NaN` if expression is invalid or cannot be evaluated!
-Also `Inf` (Infinity) can be returned if result is very big, or OverflowError happened.
+Also `Inf` (Infinity) can be returned if result is very big, or if OverflowError happened.

 ## What is supported?
 #### You can use these operators: `+`, `-`, `/`, `*`, `%`, `^`